KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 #### Split Data

 Topological split events that can not be reconstructed via EdgeBreaker symbols are stored separately.
 At first,  one var32 value (`num_topology_splits`) is loaded that determines the number of topological split events .
 Using this value, delta values of split IDs (var32) and source IDs (var32) are loaded, i.e., one `source_id_delta` value and one `split_id_delta` value is loaded interleaved `num_topology_splits` times as shown in the following figure.
 Afterwards, `num_topology_splits` bits are read from the file that are stored in the array `source_edge_bit`.
-After reading those bits, the file reader is padded to the following byte.
+After reading those bits, the file reader is padded to the following byte to ensure byte alignment for subsequent read operations.

 <figure>
   <img alt="" src="figures/ParseTopologySplitEvents.svg">